 Fees/Costs.
 You do not need to pay any fee to begin an arbitration.
 Upon receipt of your written demand for arbitration, LG will promptly pay all arbitration filing fees unless you seek more than \$25 000 in damages, in which case the payment of these fees will be governed by the applicable arbitration rules.
 Except as otherwise provided for herein, LG will pay all filing, administration and arbitrator fees for any arbitration initiated in accordance with the applicable arbitration rules and this arbitration provision.
 If you prevail in the arbitration, LG will pay your attorneys' fees and expenses as long as they are reasonable, by considering factors including, but not limited to, the purchase amount and claim amount.
 Notwithstanding the foregoing, if applicable law allows for an award of reasonable attorneys' fees and expenses, an arbitrator can award them to the same extent that a court would.
-If the arbitration fields the substance of your claim or the relief sought in the payment of all arbitration fees will be governed by the applicable laws), then the payment of all arbitration fees will be governed by the applicable arbitration, you agree to reimburse LG for all monies previously disbursed by it that are otherwise your obligation to pay under the applicable arbitration rules.
+If the arbitrator finds either the substance of your claim or the relief sought in the demand is frivolous or brought for an improper purpose (as measured by the applicable laws), then the payment of all arbitration fees will be governed by the applicable arbitration rules.
+In such a situation, you agree to reimburse LG for all monies previously disbursed by it that are otherwise your obligation to pay under the applicable arbitration rules.
 Except as otherwise provided for, LG waives any rights it may have to seek attorneys' fees and expenses from you if LG prevails in the arbitration.